unifiedjs/unified/readme.md

 <!--lint disable heading-increment no-duplicate-headings-->

-> **unified** recently changed its interface.
-These changes have
-> yet to bubble through to other processors before all examples
-> start working.

 **unified** is an interface for processing text using syntax trees.
 It’s what powers [**remark**][remark], [**retext**][retext], and
 others, but it also allows for processing between multiple syntaxes.